Letter from Voltaire to Charles-Henri d’Estaing, written from château de Ferney and dated 8 September 1769.

 Detailed Summary:

-The writer expresses both regret and gratitude for the letter and instructions received, acknowledging that earlier access to these documents would have allowed for a more timely recognition of the recipient’s achievements.
-They reflect on the complexities of historical events, particularly the issues surrounding the siege of Pondicherry and the subsequent trial of General Lally, and express a belief that earlier intervention in the Brazilian campaign might have yielded better results for France.
-Despite their own age and health limitations, the writer pledges to diligently use any future opportunities to address the issues raised, and requests the recipient’s opinion on the trial and the conduct during the siege.
+The writer expresses both regret and gratitude for the letter and instructions received.
+He reflects on the complexities of historical events, particularly the siege of Pondicherry and the trial of General Lally, and believes that earlier intervention in the Brazilian campaign might have improved France’s outcome.
+Despite his age and declining health, he promises to address the issues raised as far as he is able and asks for the recipient’s opinion on the trial and conduct during the siege.

 This MS was probably taken to St Petersburg by Wagnière in the summer of 1779 along with the rest of Voltaire’s library.